The Color Revolution

 About the Author

-Regina Lee Blaszczyk is Professor of Business History at the University of Leeds in the UK, and Associate Editor at the Journal of Design History.
-Her seven books include Imagining Consumers, Producing Fashion, and American Consumer Society, 1865–2005.
+Regina Lee Blaszczyk is Leadership Chair in the History of Business and Society at the University of Leeds and an associate editor at the Journal of Design History.
+Her books include Imagining Consumers: Design and Innovation from Wedgwood to Corning, Producing Fashion: Commerce, Culture and Consumers, and American Consumer Society, 1865-2005: From Hearth to HDTV.

 “Color is a vivid subject: the ground where moods meet physics.
 The colors of a particular moment live on in our memories, yet history is too often colorblind, oblivious to the powerful role color has played in the development of our florid consumer culture.
 The Color Revolution takes a big step toward opening our eyes and minds to the way in which a varied cast of characters standardized, refined, and expanded the use of color to create the vibrant, often garish, lives we live now.”